torvalds/linux/Documentation/networking/phy.rst

 Whenever possible, use the PHY side RGMII delay for these reasons:

-* PHY devices may offer sub-nanosecond granularity in how they allow a receiver/transmitter side delay (e.g: 0.5, 1.0, 1.5ns) to be specified.
+* PHY devices may offer sub-naanalsecond granularity in how they allow a receiver/transmitter side delay (e.g: 0.5, 1.0, 1.5ns) to be specified.
 Such precision may be required to account for differences in PCB trace lengths